groundy

 When will teams be able to calculate exact breakeven points for their agent workflows?

 GitHub launched the preview-bill flow in early May 2026 and now publishes per-model rates on the Models and Pricing reference page.
-Exact cost modeling for high-volume agent loops should be straightforward at June 1 cutover, with the caveat that GitHub may still adjust rates during the early migration window.
+Exact cost modeling for high-volume agent loops became possible at the June 1 cutover, with rates now fixed4 unless GitHub announces adjustments.